prashanth80/Protractor_Devices_Tests/README.md

   specific state of elements, randomization of string to uniqueness of data, customized click method to ensure unexpected elements are not being clicked and reduce test falkiness and scrolling of element into scoll-view to ensure element is well with-in scroll area.

-  conf.js:
+  Reports:
+  Reports are generated for each test run and updated into a folder whose name is based on test rum timestamp.
+Each test report folder contains a report.html which contains various metrics like, pass, fail, ignored, screenshots and many more details. conf.js:
   Protractor depends on the conf file for setting up the test bed which is repetative in nature across test execution cycles.